kovapatrik/homebridge-midea-platform/README.md

 ### Logging

 Device status changes, for example temperature or humidity changes are logged into the Homebridge log as are any warnings or errors.
 This includes errors that the plugin can recover from.
 If your log is filling up with recoverable errors you can suppress these by setting *logRecoverableErrors* to false.
 You can turn on debug log by running Homebridge with debug enabled, in the Homebridge UI you can set this in Homebridge Settings.

 By default the plugin does not debug-log all network traffic.
 If you are developing support for a new device it may be helpful to turn this on by setting *verbose* to true.

+The custom UI settings window performs device discovery on your network.
+To enable debug log for this process you must enable *uiDebug* in the settings.
+Server side debug will log to the Homebridge log, client side debug will log to the browser javascript console.

 ## License